 - Development of new ways to manage emotions

-- Development of new ways to relax and create
+- Development of new ways to relax and be creative

 - Improved social functioning at home and the community